maxim/smart_resize_image/README.md

 # PHP - smart&easy image resize function

-## resizing a image with 1 simple function.
+## resizing an image with 1 simple function.

 ## for more visit my blog : www.nimrodstech.com